Best Plants for an Apartment Balcony

 West-Facing Balcony

-Your west-facing balcony is the perfect space for plants that can tolerate high heat.
-You can also choose plants that offer shade, which can help keep your apartment cooler.
+A west-facing balcony is perfect for plants that can tolerate high heat.
+Because this direction receives so much sun, you can also use larger plants to create shade for your apartment.

 Flowers

 Consider hibiscus if you want to add a tropical flair to your balcony garden.
-These plants do very well in heat and the sun.
-In the right conditions, they can grow quite tall and provide a bit of shade.
+These plants do very well in high heat.
+If the conditions are right, they can grow quite tall and provide some shade.

 Ornamentals